yext/search-ui-react/docs/search-ui-react.standardfacetprops.showmorelimit.md

 ## StandardFacetProps.showMoreLimit property

-Limit on the number of options to be displayed.
+The maximum number of options to render before displaying the "Show more/less" button.
 Defaults to 10.

 <b>Signature:</b>